open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
-Project level: [Add a project document](../common.md#add-a-project-document), set `.documentType` to 'climateAndDisasterRiskAssessment' and map any free text to `.description`.
+Project level: [Add a project document](../common.md#add-a-project-document), set its `.documentType` to 'climateAndDisasterRiskAssessment' and map any free text to its `.description`.
 ```json
 {
   "documents": [